-Revalidation is the method by which you will renew your registration, and is built on Post registration education and practice (Prep).
+Revalidation is the method by which you will renew your registration.
 The purpose of revalidation is to improve public protection by making sure that you remain fit to practice throughout your career.
 Revalidation:

 You can prepare for revalidation by: